steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Presets+Program+Lists/Index.md

 - The plug-in itself does not need to provide any means in its GUI for loading presets at all and it does not need to define any program lists.

-- Factory presets must be installed as files at the required location (See [Preset Locations](../Locations+Format/Index.md)) **<- link to be completed later**.
+- Factory presets must be installed as files at the required location (See [Preset Locations](../Locations+Format/Index.md#preset-locations)).

 The host has to provide the GUI for loading and saving preset files.
-These files contain data that the plug-in has filled into the stream in [Steinberg::Vst::IComponent::getState](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a10db03106be8ba89d23859fa6be5d9f6). **VST 3** defines dedicated locations in the OS file system (see [Preset Locations](../Locations+Format/Index.md)) **<- link to be completed later**), so the host does not need to display a file selector dialog.
+These files contain data that the plug-in has filled into the stream in [Steinberg::Vst::IComponent::getState](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a10db03106be8ba89d23859fa6be5d9f6). **VST 3** defines dedicated locations in the OS file system (see [Preset Locations](../Locations+Format/Index.md#preset-locations)), so the host does not need to display a file selector dialog.
 It knows where to search for preset files of a specific plug-in and where to create them.
 So it can create a pop-up list for selecting a preset or any other GUI of its choice.
 After loading a preset, the host is responsible to rescan the parameters values (from the controller part).
 Therefore, the controller must be sure that it gets the correct parameter states when loading a preset (which is done with [Steinberg::Vst::IEditController::setComponentState](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IEditController.html#a4c2e1cafd88143fda2767a9c7ba5d48f)).

 See also [Communication between the components](../API+Documentation/Index.md#communication-between-the-components) and [Persistence](../API+Documentation/Index.html#persistence).